VAD in Practice: A Leadership-Development Training & Certification Organization

 • "Compare programs" is a primary navigation item.

-• The CTA reads "Reserve a seat" — direct action, not a sales conversation.
+• The CTA reads "Reserve a seat" — direct action, not a discovery conversation.

 Visitor C's first visit

-• Hero is entirely different: "Own a training franchise territory" with the value proposition for franchisees.
+• Hero is entirely different: "Become a certified facilitator" with the value proposition for aspiring practitioners.

-• The site composes around territory availability, training-the-trainer programs, and financial expectations — none of which appear on the corporate or individual versions of the homepage.
+• The site composes around the certification path, accreditation requirements, and what qualification involves — none of which appear on the corporate or individual versions of the homepage.

-• The CTA: "Talk to franchise development" — routes to a different team entirely.
+• The CTA: "Explore the certification path" — routes to a different team entirely.

 What changed under the hood